JKZuo/Awesome-Travel-Time-Estimation-TTE-ETA/README.md

 <p align = "center">
 <b>Figure 1.
 Illustration of Travel-Time-Estimation (TTE) & Estimated-Time-of-Arrival (ETA). </b>
 </p>

+## Relationship Between TTE and Other SpatioTemporal Tasks
+- **(1) Traffic Imputation**: Ensures the completeness of traffic data and enhances the predictive performance of traffic forecasting models.
+- **(2) Road Network Representation Learning**: Captures the spatial and topological relationships between road segments, improving the accuracy of traffic prediction.
+- **(3) Traffic Prediction**: Provides dynamic and real-time traffic conditions for travel time estimation.
+- **(4) Travel Time Estimation**: Infers the estimated time of arrival and plans routes while avoiding congestion for given origin-destination pairs.
+It is widely applied in navigation systems, route planning, ride-hailing services, and more.

+- Overall, these tasks collectively form the critical components of Intelligent Transportation Systems (ITS).
+They are interdependent and complementary, working together to enhance urban transportation networks' overall intelligence and efficiency.

 ### Attention
 - Subsequent list format: **[Model abbreviation]--[Paper title]--[DOI link]--[Github]**